andrewjcl/Notes/Glossary.md

 `$ sudo apt upgrade` Updates the installed packages to their latest versions
 `$ sudo apt install package_name` Install a package

+### Favicon ###

+Favicon stands for favourite icon, is a file that contains one or more small icons.
+These icon files are uploaded for webpages for the browser to use as a small graphic associated with that webpage.

 ### PIP - Package Installer for Python ###

 pip is the package installer for Python.
 It comes by default with python3.